rails/rails/guides/source/active_record_querying.md

 As `client` is explicitly set to be a readonly object, the above code will raise an `ActiveRecord::ReadOnlyRecord` exception when calling `client.save` with an updated value of _visits_.

+NOTE: using `joins` without an explicit `select` will return readonly records.

 Locking Records for Update
 --------------------------